codlark/cls-docs/docs/Tutorial.md

 ## The Data Section

-When brikWork process a layout it combines the layout with a data table one row at a time, and each row creates a card.
+When the CLS Renderer process a layout it combines the layout with a data table one row at a time, and each row creates a card.
 We could use an external editor like Excel to create this data, but for small sets it's easier to embed it right in the layout file with the `data` section.

     data {
     repeat, role